CoraJung/flexible-input-slu/README.md

 The baseline code is adopted from [Alexa End-to-End SLU System](https://github.com/alexa/alexa-end-to-end-slu).
 The original setup is a cross-modal system that co-trains text embeddings and acoustic embeddings in a shared latent space.
 We further enhance this system by utilizing an acoustic module pre-trained on LibriSpeech and domain-adapting the text module on our target datasets.
-The pre-trained acoustic module is adopted from [End-to-End SLU by Loren Lugosch](https://github.com/lorenlugosch/end-to-end-SLU).
+The pre-trained acoustic module is adopted from [End-to-End SLU](https://github.com/lorenlugosch/end-to-end-SLU).

 This framework is built using pytorch with torchaudio and the transformer package from HuggingFace.
 We tested using pytorch 1.5.0 and torchaudio 0.5.0.